-VISSOFT 2018 will be held in Madrid, Spain.
+VISSOFT 2019 will be held in Cleveland, OH, USA.

-The 2017 edition of the Working Conference on Software Visualization VISSOFT was preceded by four editions of the VISSOFT working conference, six editions of the VISSOFT workshop, and five editions of SOFTVIS, as follows:
+The Working Conference on Software Visualization VISSOFT was preceded by six editions of the VISSOFT workshop, and five editions of SOFTVIS, as follows:

 VISSOFT 2017: Visual Exploration of Memory Traces and Call Stacks

 Patrick Gralka, Christoph Schulz, Guido Reina, Daniel Weiskopf and Thomas Ertl.

 VISSOFT 2016: Towards Actionable Visualisation in Software Development